FedeDP/libmodule/docs/src/module.rst

 Module Complex API
 ------------------

-Complex (probably better to say less-easy) API consists of `Module easy API`_ internally used functions. |br|
+Complex (probably better to say less-easy) API consists of `Module easy API`_ internally used functions.
+It can be found in <module/module.h> header. |br|
-Sometime you may avoid using easy API; eg: if you wish to use same source file for different modules. |br|
+Sometime you may avoid using easy API; eg: if you wish to use same source file for different modules, or if you wish to manually register a module. |br|
 Again, where not specified, these functions return a :ref:`module_ret_code <module_ret_code>`.

 .. c:function:: module_register(name, ctx_name, self, hook)